-Rustomjee Group Announces Launch of a Real Estate Fund, Mt.
+Rustomjee Group announces launch of a real estate fund, Mt.
 K Kapital | Business

-Mumbai, Maharashtra, India Business Wire India Boman Irani CMD, Rustomjee Group announced that the Rustomjee Group is setting up a development fund platform, Mt.
-K Kapital which will be focused on projects in Mumbai Metropolitan Region residential and mixed use development.
+Boman Irani (CMD, Rustomjee Group) announced that the Rustomjee Group is setting up a development fund platform, Mt.
+K Kapital which will be focused on projects in Mumbai Metropolitan Region - residential and mixed-use development.
+In the future, it will invest in completed mixed-use commercial assets across various cities.
+The SEBI filings for the CAT II AIF License have already been made.

 - Country: